This website uses modern construction techniques, which may not render correctly in your old browser.

 It updates every year, so make sure you have the most current version.

-2) Familiarise yourself with the different sections of the price guide.
+2) Familiarise yourself with the different sections of the guide.
 Each section outlines the rules and guidelines for claiming funding, as well as the rates for each support item.

 3) Determine which support items are in the participant's plan, and check the relevant rates.
 This will help you to understand the funding allocation for each support item.